The Five Behaviors Training Program

 Based on Pat Lencioni's The 5 Dysfunctions of a Team

-If you loved the 5 Dysfunctions of a Team story, you will love the training program based Patrick Lencioni’s book.
+If you loved the 5 Dysfunctions of a Team story, you will love the Five Behaviors training program based Patrick Lencioni’s book.

-When a team or a person is talking about conflict, their personalized report tells them how their DiSC style is impacted by Conflict.
+This training program is unique because combines behavioral insights from either DiSC or a new Myers-Briggs assessment called Alltypes to influence the discussions that take place within each step in the model.
+As an example, when there is a discussion taking place about conflict, each individual’s personalized report tells them how their DiSC or Alltypes style is impacted by Conflict.
 This helps make conversations more open and rich.

 Unsure which program is best for you?

 Increasingly, the workplace is becoming less structured.
 What constituted a team even 10-years ago is less defined today because of advances in digital technology and an increasingly globally connected workforce.
-Today, teams are becoming organized around projects and might pull from various departments for short periods of time.
+Today, teams are becoming organized around projects.
+Individuals might be pulled from various departments for short periods of time.